RealTimeLogic/LSP-Examples/Light-Dashboard/README.md

 ![Light Dashboard Template](https://makoserver.net/blogmedia/dashboard/Light-Dashboard.gif)

-## Tutorial and hands-on microcontroller example:
+## Tutorial and Hands-On Microcontroller Example
-The server-side logic and web rendering are explained in the [dashboard article](https://makoserver.net/articles/How-to-Build-an-Interactive-Dashboard-App).
-For a hands-on microcontroller example of how to use this dashboard, see the tutorial, [Designing Your First Professional Embedded Web Interface](https://realtimelogic.com/articles/Designing-Your-First-Professional-Embedded-Web-Interface).
+- Explore the server-side logic, HTMX, and web rendering principles detailed in the [dashboard article](https://makoserver.net/articles/How-to-Build-an-Interactive-Dashboard-App).
+- For a practical microcontroller implementation using this dashboard, check out the tutorial [Designing Your First Professional Embedded Web Interface](https://realtimelogic.com/articles/Designing-Your-First-Professional-Embedded-Web-Interface).

 ## How to run using the Mako Server:
 Run the dashboard example, using the [Mako Server](https://makoserver.net/), as follows: